ffleming/timing_attack/README.md

         --parameters STR             JSON hash of URL parameters.
 'INPUT' will be replaced with the attack string --parameters-file FILE       Name of file containing parameters as with --parameters --body STR                   JSON hash of parameters to be included in the request body.
 'INPUT' will be replaced with the attack string
-        --body-file FILE             JSON hash of parameters to be included in the request body.
-'INPUT' will be replaced with the attack string
-        --http-username STR          HTTP basic authentication username.
+        --body-file FILE             Name of file containing parameters as with --body --http-username STR          HTTP basic authentication username.
 'INPUT' will be replaced with the attack string --http-password STR          HTTP basic authentication password.
 'INPUT' will be replaced with the attack string --percentile NUM             Use NUMth percentile for calculations (default: 3)